knative/build/cmd/cloudevent-listener/README.md

 This build is then created by the listener in the namespace defined in the listener config, as any other build.
 The end result should likely be a new image in a registry, freshly built entirely by knative after CI went green.

-The only event supported by this proposal is `com.github.checksuite` but the design should allow for handling nearly any event type
+The only event supported by this proposal is `com.github.checksuite` but the design should allow for handling nearly any event type.

+This service could pretty easily be extended to allow it to be able to emit a CloudEvent of its own to whatever endpoint is defined.